Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 In honour of Debra Porch’s life’s work, this award will continue to be reciprocal in nature, to ensure long term engagement and strengthen strong intercultural connections across the Asia Pacific region.

 An Australian visual artist will be awarded a grant for a supported residency at SAC Gallery in Bangkok, Thailand.
-A Thai visual artist will also be awarded a reciprocal grant for a supported residency at UNSW Gallery Sydney, Australia.
+A Thai visual artist will also be awarded a reciprocal grant for a supported residency at UNSW Galleries in Sydney, Australia.

 The residency host organisations will introduce the artist to the local sector and assist with research and network building with relevant communities.
 The artist will also have the option to share an artist talk or participate in a public program at the end of the residency period.